jamiemill/missioncontrol_core/README.markdown

 *	__AROs__ represent User Groups.
 There are six pre-defined groups in MissionControl (managed by the `users` plugin): Guest, User, Contributor, Editor, Administrator and Superadministrator.
 Each inherits permissions from the previous, (except Superadministrator can always do anything).
 "Guest" is supposed to represent a non-authenticated anonymous user, but usually Authentication is just turned off for public actions (`$this->Auth->allow(XXX)`)

 Because the `acos`, `aros` and `aros_acos` tables are MPTT trees, this means they can't be edited manually in the database because the `lft` and `rght` fields will become invalid.
 Instead there are a couple of console shell commands that should be used to manage permissions.
-Before running them please `cd` to the application folder (the one that contains `controllers`, `models` etc).
+Before running them please `cd` to the application directory (the one that contains `webroot` etc).

+### Managing AROs (which represent user groups)

 There is a `permissions` shell in `vendors/shells/permissions.php`.
-When run on the command-line, it will allow you to perform the following two actions:
+When run on the command-line, it will allow you to perform the following action:

 	cake permissions rebuild_aros

 This will empty the `aros` table, run through the available user `Group` records and create corresponding AROs for each.
 Note that individual Users are not represented with AROs, only Groups are, so it is not possible to assign individuals unique permissions.

-	cake permissions reset

-This will look for available CakePHP shell `tasks` _(named what ?)_, which are each responsible for setting permissions for one part of the app. e.g.:

-*	`{APP}/vendors/shells/tasks/app_permissions`
-	- this shell contains commands to create any application-specific permissions that are not covered by the plugin permissions already.
-*	`{APP}/missioncontrol_plugins/core/vendors/shells/tasks/core_permissions.php`
-	- this contains most of the core permissions for MissionControl, essentially gives "Contributor" and above users access to all main page editing actions.
-*	`{APP}/missioncontrol_plugins/file_library/vendors/shells/tasks/file_library_permissions.php`
-	- as above, but for the file library plugin.
-*	`{APP}/missioncontrol_plugins/news/vendors/shells/tasks/news_permissions.php`
-	- as above but for news
-*	`{APP}/missioncontrol_plugins/file_library/vendors/shells/users/users_permissions.php`
-	- this gives administrators access to user-management actions, and all users access to change their password and view their profile etc.
+### Managing ACOs (which represent controller actions)

 You should use Mark Story's excellent `acl_extras` plugin shell for managing ACOs.
 When adding new controller actions, the ACO table will need to be updated to include the new action(s) at the correct point in the tree.
 You can do so by running: